-This is Coach Carter's third season with the Redmond Football program.
+This is Coach Carter's fourth season with the Redmond Football program.
 He grew up on the Eastside, and went to Lake Washington High School, where his love for playing football started.
 He pursued playing football at Central Washington University from 1996-1998.
 After college, he played a number of years of semi-pro football and one year of arena football.
 His fondest memory is winning the Shamrock Bowl in 2010 with the Dublin Rebels.
 He says that coaching football brings him great joy and it's all possible with the support of his amazing family, wife Rosanne and their two children Brennan and Sienna.